-Archery range in the open park sounds fascinating, doesn’t it?
-Bear creek park has an open year-round shooting range available to the public.
-It has a total of 12 bale targets ranging in distance from 10 to 80 yards, one moving target to allow longer-range shooting practice, two small shade shelters, and also the picnic tables.
+The archery range in the open park sounds fascinating.
+Bear Creek Park has an open year-round shooting range available to the public.
+It has 12 bale targets ranging from 10 to 80 yards, one moving target for longer-range shooting practice, two small shade shelters, and picnic tables.

-As we know, the three lakes at Bear creek lake park make the place worth visiting.
-Two of the lakes are for public boating and one is for water ski school.
+As we know, the three lakes at Bear Creek Lake Park make the place worth visiting.
+Two lakes are for public boating, and one is for water ski school.

 - Bear Creek Lake for Motorised boating,